sharetripnet/FlightSDK/README.md

 ```
 Save `Podfile` and run `pod install`

-4. Add the following key in the firebase remote config of type `String`
+4. (Optional) Add the following key in the firebase remote config of type `String`

 Key: ```flight_discount_options```

 Value:
 ```
-[
-   {
-      "type":"earnTC",
-      "title":"I want to earn TripCoins",
-      "subtitle":"*Instant discount for our partner banks' card holders" },
+[{"type":"earnTC","title":"I want to earn TripCoins","subtitle":"*Instant discount for our partner banks' card holders"},{"type":"redeemTC","title":"I want to redeem TripCoins","subtitle":"Drag to slider to redeem trip coin"},{"type":"useCoupon","title":"I want to use Coupon Code","subtitle":"Enter the coupon code"}]
-   {
-      "type":"redeemTC",
-      "title":"I want to redeem TripCoins",
-      "subtitle":"Drag to slider to redeem trip coin" },
-   {
-      "type":"useCoupon",
-      "title":"I want to use Coupon Code",
-      "subtitle":"Enter the coupon code"
-   }
-]
 ```

 5. Add the following values to your `info.plist` file if they don't already exist: